-Cook's Voyages to the South Seas
+Cook's Voyages to the South Seas (Natural History Museum, London)

-Artstor has collaborated with the Natural History Museum, London to share approximately 1,600 images of botanical and zoological illustrations associated with Captain James Cook's expeditions to the South Pacific from 1768 – 1779.
-With support from The Andrew W. Mellon Foundation, the museum has digitized watercolors and drawings and made them available for scholarship and education in the Digital Library.
 James Cook (1728 – 1779) was a captain in the British Royal Navy who commanded three epic voyages of exploration, charting the largely unexplored Pacific Ocean and twice circumnavigating the globe.
 Cook's expeditions contributed significantly to contemporary geographic, oceanographic, and astronomic knowledge.
 Of equal importance are the scientific contributions made by the naturalists and artists who accompanied Cook, which are represented by the natural history illustrations now available in Artstor.

 Cook's first voyage (1768 – 1771)

 - The primary objective of Cook's first expedition was to improve oceanic navigation by charting the transit of Venus from Tahiti.
 When Cook set sail on the HMS Endeavour from Plymouth harbor in August 1768, he was joined by the naturalist Joseph Banks (1743 – 1820) and his civilian entourage.
 As the Endeavour followed its westward route around the globe, Banks and Daniel Solander (1733 – 1782), a botanist and pupil of Carl Linneaus, collected animal and plant specimens, which were illustrated by Sydney Parkinson (c.
 1745 – 1771), the resident artist.
 In April 1770, the Endeavour reached the eastern coast of Australia; the initial landing site was named Botany Bay (present-day Sydney) for the abundance of new plant discoveries.
 Indeed, over the course of the expedition, Banks and Solander collected and documented more than 1,000 animal species and 3,600 plant species, approximately 1,400 of which were previously unknown to science.
-Cook's first voyage is represented in Artstor by approximately 960 images of botanical and zoological illustrations, both those executed by Parkinson during the expedition and those watercolors later completed from his initial sketches by artists in Banks' employ (Frederick Polydor Nodder, John Frederick Miller, and John Cleveley II).
+Cook's first voyage is represented in Artstor by approximately 960 images of illustrations, both those executed by Parkinson during the expedition and those watercolors later completed from his initial sketches by artists in Banks' employ (Frederick Polydor Nodder, John Frederick Miller, and John Cleveley II).

 Cook's second voyage (1772 – 1775)

 - During his first voyage to the Pacific, Cook had proved that New Zealand was not part of the terra australis incognita, a mythical continent erroneously introduced by Aristotle as a counterweight to the landmass of the Northern Hemisphere.
 To confirm the location of this "southern continent," the Royal Society commissioned Cook to circumnavigate the globe at a high southern latitude.
-For this second voyage, Cook commanded the HMS Resolution and Tobias Furneaux (1735 – 1781) commanded a companion ship, the HMS Adventure.
+For this second voyage, Cook commanded the HMS Resolution and Tobias Furneaux (1735 – 1781) led a companion ship, the HMS Adventure.
 In July 1772, Cook set sail with a new team of scientists and artists.
 The scholar Johann Reinhold Forster (1729 – 1798) was accompanied by his son, Johann Georg Adam Forster (1754 – 1794), an illustrator, as well as another artist, William Hodges (1744 – 1797).
 In January 1773, the Resolution and Adventure became the first European vessels to cross the Antarctic Circle.
-Unfortunately, they missed landfall on the Antarctic continent by a mere 75 miles (121 km) and fog separated the two ships.
+Unfortunately, they missed landfall on the Antarctic continent by a mere 75 miles and fog separated the two ships.
 The Resolution, commanded by Cook, continued to explore and chart the South Pacific (Tahiti, the Friendly Islands, Easter Island, Norfolk Island, New Caledonia, and Vanuatu), before returning to England and finally laying the myth of terra australis to rest.
 Cook's second voyage is represented in Artstor by approximately 570 drawings and watercolors by Johann Georg Adam Forster of plant and animal specimens collected throughout the South Seas by his father, Johann Reinhold Forster.

 Cook's third voyage (1776 – 1779)